aadhav0818/Polar-Discord/README.md

 </p>

 ## Development Update
-Unfortuately project POLAR has shut down and is no longer in development.
+Unfortuately POLAR has shut down and is no longer in development.
 Thank you to everyone who used this service.

 ## About